 (ii) Special-use means of transport included in technological lines which cannot be domestically manufactured yet; worker-transporting vehicles including cars of 24 seats or more and waterway crafts;

-(iii) Components, details, knocked down parts, spare parts, fittings, molds and accessories accompanying machinery, equipment and special-use means of transport stated at Points (i) and (ii) above for assembly into complete units;
+(iii) Components, details, knocked down parts, spare parts, fittings, moulds and accessories accompanying machinery, equipment and special-use means of transport stated at Points (i) and (ii) above for assembly into complete units;

 (v) Building materials which cannot be domestically produced yet.